vercre/vc/docs/src/stability/support-tiers.md

   features and targets.

-* Major changes affecting this tier may require help from maintainers with specialized expertise, but otherwise it should be reasonable to expect most Vercre developers to be able to maintain Tier 1 features.
+* Major changes affecting this tier may require help from maintainers with specialized expertise, but otherwise it should be reasonable to expect most Credibil VC developers to be able to maintain Tier 1 features.

 * Major changes affecting Tier 1 features require an RFC and prior agreement on the